currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 Roll for SCHOLAR when you want to know more about a subject, site, an important NPC or artifact.
 If you succeed, you will remember something important about it.
 Often, success in SCHOLAR will grant a die bonus to a related practical skill

 Scholar Specialties
 >Natural Sciences: situations requiring knowledge of physics, biology, geology, or any other natural science.
 >Social Sciences
->Psychology: Add Scholar (Psychology) to certain rolls?
+>Psychology: Add Scholar: Psychology to certain rolls
 >Business
 >History
 >Law
 >Language
 >Engineering: Designing or understanding structures and machines of either premodern civic-scale context, or any structures or non-computer machines of early modern or later periods.
 >Medicine: This specialty is useful for making the Medical Aid Requirement cheaper.
 >Streetwise: Knowing how things work on the streets/underworld

 CONTACTS